Unlock a world of privilege and prestige with Maltese citizenship through the Malta Citizenship by Merit Program.

 who generate employment, contribute to innovation, or expand Malta’s

-economic footprint may be considered favorably under the program’s
+economic footprint may be considered favorably within the program’s

 discretionary framework.